ratem/eispatterns/README.rst

-c) Tests are following the "mockist" way of thinking in general, however, given the symbioses among concepts and their configurators, when checking the relation between a concept and its configurator class sometimes we are forced to use "classist" tests.
+c) Tests are following the "mockist" way of thinking in general, however, given the symbioses among concepts and their configurators, when checking the relation between a concept and its configurator class sometimes we are forced to use "classical" tests.
 For example, in Movement tests, MovementConfiguration is used normally, while Resource and Node are "mocked".

 General Notes